learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 $ cd phase-0-completing-assignments-codegrade
 ```

-Now type `code .` to open up a text editor window with access to all of the
+Now type `code .` (assuming you're using Visual Studio Code as your text editor)
-assignment's files.
-These instructions are now also available on your local
+to open up a text editor window with access to all of the assignment's files.
-machine in `README.md`.
+These instructions are now also available on your local machine in `README.md`.

 > Note: the first time you open a directory in Visual Studio Code, you'll see a
 > message asking "Do you trust the authors of the files in this folders?"
 This